dspinellis/git-issue/README.md

   Issues are changed and shared through Git.
   This provides _gi_ with a robust, efficient, portable, and widely available infrastructure.
-  It allows you to reuse your Git credentials and infrastructure and also provides a solid audit trail regarding any changes.
+  It allows you to reuse your Git credentials and infrastructure, allows the efficient merging of work, and also provides a solid audit trail regarding any changes.
   You can even use Git and command-line tools directly to make sophisticated changes to your issue database.